 Of course, asphalt is far from the only option available.
 Corrugated metal, wood shingles, and ceramic roofing are almost as inexpensive, and they could last just as long (if not longer) as asphalt.

 No matter your chosen material, proper installation is crucial.
-Consult with a reputable roofing contractors today to begin planning your roof replacement!
+Consult with a reputable roofing contractor today to begin planning your roof replacement!